NethServer/nethserver-cockpit/docs/docs/ui_guidelines.md

 See also [Modal Overlay](http://www.patternfly.org/pattern-library/forms-and-controls/modal-overlay/) for extra use cases.

+## Help on forms

+There are many ways to provide additional help to users when filling forms.
+The UI can display inline documentation or add links to external documentation.

+### Pop-over

+The field should have the help icon as described in [PatternFly](https://www.patternfly.org/pattern-library/forms-and-controls/help-on-forms/#overview).
+On click, a pop-over can give context about the field or describe the syntax.
+Pop-over can contain HTML syntax but it should be avoided to ease the string translation.

+HTML5 placeholder can be used to suggest actions like: "Type a word to start searching".

+### External link

+A link pointing to external documentation should be added on complex sections which requires a general explanation.
+Some use cases are:

+- wizards where the user should be guided to make a decision, like the backup configuration
+- sections using NethServer-related terminology, like the "Trusted network" page

 ## Accessibility

 We need to evaluate how PatternFly copes with people suffering of low vision, who need to access most features